-For cases of a Decedent’s death before August 17, 2015 the legal situation is as follows:
+For cases of a Decedent’s death prior to August 17, 2015 the legal situation is as follows:

-Jurisdiction over German Probate Proceedings will be held by the German Probate Court/German Surrogate’s Court (“Nachlassgericht”), which, in turn, is a department of the local German Municipal Court (“Amtsgericht”) ranking on the respective German County level/German District Court level.
+Jurisdiction over German Probate Proceedings will be held by the German Probate Court/German Surrogate’s Court (“Nachlassgericht”), which, in turn, is a department of the local German Municipal Court (“Amtsgericht”) ranking on the respective German County level/German District Court level or even lower.

-Unlike in the U.S. and different from U.S. Probate Law and U.S. Estate Law, in the event of a cross-border Estate, i.e. of an Estate involving assets in two or more countries, the nexus for the international jurisdiction of a German Probate Court/German Surrogate’s Court over personal assets, i.e. over movable assets, of an international Estate under German Conflict of Law Rules will be established by the citizenship of the Decedent at the moment of his or her death, not by his or her last domicile.
+Unlike in the U.S. and different from U.S. Probate Law and U.S. Estate Law, in the event of a cross-border Estate, i.e. of an Estate involving assets in two or more countries, the nexus for the international jurisdiction of a German Probate Court/German Surrogate’s Court over personal assets, i.e. over movable assets, of an international Estate under German Conflict of Law Rules until August 17, 2015 was established by the citizenship of the Decedent at the moment of his or her death, not by his or her last domicile.

 In the event that a Decedent should have died holding two or more citizenships, such as the American citizenship and the German citizenship, any foreign citizenship such as a Decedent’s additional American citizenship will be disregarded by a German Probate Court and a German Surrogate’s Court (“Nachlassgericht”) for purposes of determining their jurisdiction.

-The differing concepts of Conflict of Law Rules in both countries for a Decedent’s personal property, i.e. for his or her movable property (Chattels), in some cases and under some circumstances will create the unwanted dilemma of a so-called Split Heirship (“Nachlassspaltung”).
+The differing concepts of Conflict of Law Rules in both countries for a Decedent’s personal and real property in some cases and under some circumstances will create the unwanted dilemma of a so-called Split Heirship (“Nachlassspaltung”).

 In cases of such Split Heirship an American probate judge may apply German Law to the very same Estate a German probate judge may apply American Law to and vice versa.